TheJacksonLaboratory/FunDataR/2_uni_bivariate/1_errors.md

 ```

-Now let's repeat the same, but drawing from a uniform distribution in the
+Now let's repeat the above, but draw from a uniform distribution in the
   numeric (includes fractional numbers) closed (includes endpoints)
   interval [90, 110].
 We'll often sample from a uniform distribution, so
   it is good to get a feel for it: